Ali-kharrat/Password_man/README.md

 # Password_man

-password manager write by python that save your password and show data store in sqlite database and
+password manager by python that save your password and show data store in sqlite database

 ## Usage